Who was first to launch 5G? Depends who you ask

 RACE TO LAUNCH

-On Wednesday April 3, South Korea's carriers announced plans to launch their 5G networks by Friday.
+South Korea's carriers had announced plans to launch their 5G networks by Friday.

-But by 5pm local time, word was spreading that Verizon was planning a surprise debut of its own 5G network around April 4, a full week ahead of its original intended schedule, an official at South Korea's Ministry of Science and ICT told Reuters.
+But by 5 p.m. local time Wednesday word began to spread that Verizon was planning a surprise debut of its own 5G network as early as Thursday, a full week ahead of its original intended schedule, an official at South Korea's Ministry of Science and ICT told Reuters.

 To snatch victory from the jaws of Verizon, the South Korean carriers raced against the clock and agreed to collectively light up the country's 5G networks just six hours after finding out about Verizon's plans, said the official, who declined to be named.